vanillaiice/itpg.cc/README.md

 # itpg.cc website

 This is the source code for the itpg.cc website.
-It is made with sveltekit and beercss.
+It is made with bun, sveltekit and beercss.

 # License